 Respiratory Therapists provide treatment to patients with abnormalities associated with the cardiopulmonary system — or breathing disorders — under the direction of a licensed physician.

-Respiratory care practitioners administer therapeutic or diagnostic drugs to patients as part of a physician-prescribed treatment plan, implement a physician's orders for respiratory treatments, observe and monitor patient symptoms, and assist with administering medical gases (including hyperbaric or standard oxygen, vapor therapies and ventilation support).
+Respiratory Therapists administer therapeutic or diagnostic drugs to patients as part of a physician-prescribed treatment plan, implement a physician's orders for respiratory treatments, observe and monitor patient symptoms, and assist with administering medical gases (including hyperbaric or standard oxygen, vapor therapies and ventilation support).
 Administration of anesthesia falls outside the scope of practice of a respiratory therapist.

 What You Need to Know

 Scope of Practice Questions

 Do you have a question about how a law or rule impacts your individualized practice?

 Please know that the Health Licensing Office (HLO) and its boards do not provide individualized advice on how the law applies to practice in the field.
 Here are some resources: